Turkish Military Academy: Turkish Military Academy Cadet Corps

 Turkish Military Academy Cadet Corps is made up of one regiment and four battalions named after famous campaigns during the Turkish War of Independence and WWI (except Malazgirt).
-1st Battalion is the Anafartalar Battalion, 2nd is the Dumlupinar Battalion, 3rd is the Sakarya Battalion and 4th is the Malazgirt Battalion.
+1st Battalion is the Anafartalar Battalion, 2nd is the Dumlupınar Battalion, 3rd is the Sakarya Battalion and 4th is the Malazgirt Battalion.
 Each battalion has a separate building, which contains a number of facilities including barracks, dining halls, classrooms, day rooms and study rooms.
 The cadet regiment has a cadet chain of command which rotates during the school year.
 The cadet regiment also has a chain of command of regular army officers in mentoring and leadership roles.